project-oak/oak/README.md

 -   **Trusted Computing Base (TCB)**: The set of hardware, firmware, software components critical to the security of the system; bugs or vulnerabilities inside the TCB may jeopardise the security properties of the entire system.
--   **Business Logic Developer**: The entity or person providing the code for the service running on top of the Project Oak; in the most common case this may be a third party developer.
+- **Independent Software Vendor (ISV)**: The entity or person providing the code for the service running on top of the Project Oak; in the most common case this may be a third party developer.

 ## Threat Model